jpritikin/coach/content/docs/me/meditation/sahasrara.md

 regions on the hands (see figure on right).
 This is fortunate since it quickly becomes tiring to keep the right hand lifted above the head.
-Switch back and forth between the saharsara areas on the head and left hand whenever you feel fatigue.
+Switch back and forth between the saharsara areas on the head and left hand whenever you feel fatigued.

 How you attend to these maneuvers is of critical importance.
 Feel into the fingertips of your right hand and the current